 3. Unified environment

-The integrated environment allows people to work as individuals but still focuses on being successful as a team in what kind of work environment are you most comfortable.
+The integrated environment allows people to work as individuals but still focuses on being successful as a team in whatever kind of work environment are you most comfortable with.

 This national environment typically sets “team” goals and allows people to perform team tasks to work together in small groups.
 Employees are focused on working together and hold themselves accountable for the quality of their work.